Honest pros, cons, and verdict on this coding agents tool

 Learn more →GitHub Copilot Review (2026): GitHub's AI pair programmer that suggests code completions and entire functions in real-time across multiple IDEs.

-Learn more →AI coding assistant powered by Sourcegraph's code intelligence platform, providing full codebase context awareness across repositories for code generation, Q&A, and refactoring.
+Learn more →AI coding assistant powered by Sourcegraph's code intelligence platform, providing full codebase context awareness across repositories for chat, code completion, and agentic coding workflows.

 Starting at Free